-- 1. All students must maintain a minimum of 3.00 current grade point average, cumulative grade point average of 2.75 and grades of C or better in the major courses (hours may be restricted if GPA falls below minimum requirements). - 2.
+- All students must maintain a minimum of 3.00 current grade point average, cumulative grade point average of 2.75 and grades of C or higher in the major courses (hours may be restricted if GPA falls below minimum requirements). - 2.
 All students must renew their Red Cross CPR/PR every two years. - 3.
 All students must obtain a total of 1200 clinical hours.
-These hours are obtained through the following clinicals: ATH 306, 307, 308 or 309, 250A, 251A, 315, 402 as well as optional clinicals.
-Students are encouraged to participate in clinical experiences outside of McKendree University requirements by participating in sport camps, sport tournaments, State Game Competitions, etc. (a maximum of 200 hours may be used to fulfill the 1200 hours required by the program; however, all hours must be under the direct supervision of a BOC ATC and the student must receive approval from the Program Director prior to the event).

-- 4. All students are encouraged to become members of the NATA at least one year prior to taking the certification examination. - 5.
-All students must complete a minimum of 3 standardized clinical exams with a minimum of 70%.
+These hours are obtained through the following clinicals: ATH 250A, 251A, 310, 315, and 402 as well as optional clinicals.
+Students are encouraged to participate in clinical experiences outside of McKendree University requirements by participating in sport camps, sport tournaments, State Game Competitions, etc. (a maximum of 200 hours may be used to fulfill the 1200 hours required by the program; however, all hours must be under the direct supervision of a BOC ATC and the student must receive approval from the Program Director prior to the event). - 4.
+All students are encouraged to become members of the NATA at least one year prior to taking the certification examination. - 5.
+All students must complete a minimum of 3 standardized clinical exams with a minimum passing point of 70% for ATH 230, 75% for ATH 330, and 80% for ATH 430.
 Exams will begin in the fall of the 2nd Professional Year.
 Exams must be completed in order beginning with ATH 230.
-Students are allowed a maximum of two attempts per exam each semester and must register for these exams through the registration process.
+Students are allowed a maximum of two attempts per exam each semester and must register for these exams through the registration process. - 6.
+Students who elect to stay an additional semester and have already completed ATH 402 and 490 must register and take ATH 471.
+A passing score of 70% or better is required for graduation.

-ATHLETIC TRAINING MAJOR REQUIREMENTS 103-1 104 crs.
+ATHLETIC T RAINING MAJOR REQUIREMENTS 93 3.5 crs.

 ATH 100 DIRECTED OBSERVATION (.5)

 BIO 101 INTRODUCTORY BIOLOGY (4)

 or

 BIO 110 PRINCIPLES OF CELLULAR AND MOLECULAR BIOLOGY (4)

-PED 121 PHYSICAL FITNESS (.5)
+BIO 308 HUMAN ANATOMY AND PHYSIOLOGY I (5)

+BIO 309 HUMAN ANATOMY AND PHYSIOLOGY II (5)

+PED 157 FOUNDATIONS OF HEALTH PROFESSIONS (3)

 HPE 158 HEALTH AND WELLNESS (3)

-HPE 159 INTRODUCTION TO HEALTH PROFESSIONS (2)

 PED 206 FIRST AID (2)

 ATH 200 MEDICAL TERMINOLOGY (3)

 HPE 200 FOUNDATIONS OF HUMAN MOVEMENT (3)

 ATH 208 PRINCIPLES OF ATHLETIC TRAINING (3)

 HPE 300 NUTRITION (3)

 ATH 230 FIRST STANDARDIZED CLINICAL EXAM (0)

 ATH 250 EVALUATION AND ASSESSMENT OF

 LOWER EXTREMITY AND LUMBAR SPINE (3)

 ATH 250A EVALUATION AND ASSESSMENT I CLINICAL (2)

 HPE 250 TESTS AND MEASUREMENTS FOR HEALTH PROFESSIONS (2)

 ATH 251 EVALUATION AND ASSESSMENT OF

 UPPER EXTREMITY, HEAD AND C-SPINE (3)

 ATH 251A EVALUATION AND ASSESSMENT II CLINICAL (2)

 ATH 261 THERAPEUTIC MODALITIES (4)

 ATH 262 THERAPEUTIC REHABILITATION (W) (4)

 ATH 263 THERAPEUTIC REHAB APPLICATION TECHNIQUES (2)

 ATH 300 CASE STUDIES IN ATHLETIC TRAINING (2)

-BIO 307 HUMAN ANATOMY AND PHYSIOLOGY (5)

-ATH 306 OFF-SITE CLINICAL EXPERIENCE (3)

-or

-ATH 307 OFF-SITE CLINICAL EXPERIENCE (3)
+ATH 310 OFF-SITE CLINICAL EXPERIENCE (3)

-or

-ATH 308 OFF SITE CLINICAL EXPERIENCE (3)

-or

-ATH 309 OFF SITE CLINICAL EXPERIENCE (3)

 ATH 315 GENERAL MEDICAL/PATHOLOGY CLINICAL (2)

 ATH 330 SECOND STANDARDIZED CLINICAL EXAM (0)

 ATH 335 ATHLETIC TRAINING COMPREHENSIVE KNOWLEDGE EXAM I (0)

-ATH 340 SELF-ASSESSMENT EXAM (0)

 ATH 349 PHYSIOLOGY OF EXERCISE (3)

 ATH 353 PHARMACOLOGY FOR ATHLETIC TRAINERS (3)

-ATH 357 ADMINISTRATION AND DEVELOPMENT OF PHYSICAL EDUCATI
+ATH 357 ADMINISTRATION AND DEVELOPMENT OF PHYSICAL EDUCATION ON

 AND ATHLETIC TRAINING PROGRAMS AND CURRICULA (3)

+PED 365 MOTOR DEVELOPMENT (3)

+ATH 370 ATHLETIC TRAINING COMPREHENSIVE KNOWLEDGE EXAM II (0)

+ATH 402 FOOTBALL CLINICAL (3)

+PED 403 KINESIOLOGY (W) (3)

+PED 404 MOTOR LEARNING (3)

+ATH 404 RESEARCH TOPICS IN ATHLETIC TRAINING (W) (2)

+ATH 430 THIRD STANDARDIZED CLINICAL EXAM (0)

+ATH 490 SEMINAR IN ATHLETIC TRAINING (3)

+MTH 310 STATISTICS (4)

+Recommen ded Courses

+CHE 105 COLLEGE CHEMISTRY I (5)

+CHE 106 COLLEGE CHEMISTRY II (5)

+HPE 212 DRUG EDUCATION (3)

+PHI 391 BIOMEDICAL ETHICS (3)